top of page

 • In spec: Continue normal SI diagnostics for P06DD and bellhousing noise.

-What I would do (owner checklist)
+What Options Are Available? (owner checklist)

 1. Record the symptom (short video/audio near bellhousing; note mileage/date).